 UltraViolet, a worthy effort to join one’s digital libraries together from various studios, wasn’t able to make the complete circle to encompass all services and studios.

 However, Movies Anywhere is still short of a few studios to be the complete answer.
 Sony, 20th Century Fox, Universal, Warner Bros., and of course Disney films are all compatible, but Paramount, Lionsgate, and MGM have yet to join the platform.

 Microsoft is offering a free digital copy of X-Men: Days of Past to customers who sync their Microsoft accounts with Movies Anywhere.

 As of this article Movies Anywhere has not updated their web page to include Microsoft.

 [Update: Oops.
 Guess we broke the news too early.
-Microsoft has yanked the page temporarily, but soon made it live again.
+Microsoft yanked the page temporarily, but soon made it live again.
 See the screen shots below for reference.]